NeuraXenetica/synaptans-workforcesim/workforcesim_py/README.md

 #### CORE STATS

 A person’s core stats are numbers that reflect the degree to which the individual possesses or manifests particular abilities or behaviors.
 The value of each core stat is independently generated for each person in the simulated workforce.
-The values of these stats are randomly generated to fall between -1.0 and +1.0, using a mean value and standard deviation specified by the user.
+The values of these stats are randomly generated to fall between 0.0 and 1.0, using a mean value and standard deviation specified by the user.
 In general, core stats are constructed in such a way that a high value is “better” than a low value.
-(E.g., there is a stat for one’s rate of attendance, rather than one’s rate of absence.)

 - **Health** (`health`) represents a person’s overall degree of physical hardiness, which influences his or her rate of attendance at work.
 In terms of the simulation, a Laborer with a low Health stat will generate more Absence behaviors (i.e., will be more frequently absent from the workplace).